St. George Drug Crimes Attorney

 Trusted Legal Defense for All Types of Drug Crimes

-In Utah, drug crimes are taken very seriously by law enforcement and prosecutors.
+Utah Drug laws are some of the strictest in our country, and are taken very seriously by law enforcement and prosecutors.
 Those convicted of certain drug crimes could face a variety of harsh penalties, ranging from steep fines and jail time to loss of driving privileges—even if you live in another state.

 If you have been arrested for or charged with a drug crime, including drug possession, drug trafficking, distribution, manufacturing, or possession of cannabis, it is important that you speak to a St. George drug crimes lawyer as soon as possible.
 As your trusted attorney, I can help you understand your legal options and create a solid defense aimed at protecting your rights and your future.
 I have more than 33 years of legal experience and have personally handled over 100 jury trials; I have the experience, resources, and skills to effectively fight for you.